umr-lops/sarwaveifrproc/docs/product_description.rst

 Each product is stored in a .SAFE directory.
 The SAFE convention is inherited from Sentinel-1 mission and in particular from the Level-1 SLC.
 The SLC (single look complex) acronym has been replaced by WAV (for waves as the main goal of the product is to provide sea state parameters).

 Each .SAFE directory contains only netCDF files.

-There is one safe file per sub-swath (can be 1, 3 or 5 depending on acquisition mode, respectively, WV, EW and IW).
+There is one SAFE file per slice and one .nc file per sub-swath.

+There are 3 netCDF files for IW and 5 for EW.
+For WV there are as many netCDF files are measurement in the Level-1 SLC product.

 The netCDF naming convention is also very close to the ESA convention for the naming of the measurement files including in the Level-1 SLC .SAFE directories.